 It is still the common practice for estates for vinifying fruit from a wide range of locations, although increasingly single estate wines are becoming more widespread.
 As with all regions, there is a variance in quality across producers, but the best wines are remarkable for both their concentration and structure.
 Ultimately, our favorite spot is vineyards around the town of Stellenbosch itself, which benefits from the southerly ocean breezes from False Bay.
 Mountain vineyards, like those of the famous estate De Morgenzon, also produce fantastic fruit and are particularly suited for white varieties.

-Nonetheless, it is the red wines that truly succeed in Stellenbosch, both in terms of consumer recognition and commanding the highest prices.
+Nonetheless, the red wines truly succeed in Stellenbosch, both in terms of consumer recognition and commanding the highest prices.
 Bordeaux blends based on Cabernet Sauvignon are massively popular – Vergelegen’s flagship wine V and Meerlust’s Rubicon are regarded as top of the class and wines to rival Cru Classe Bordeaux even.
 Red Rhone varieties, particularly Syrah, also work well in Stellenbosch, as does Pinot Noir in the cooler sites of Walker Bay.
 Pinotage is the country’s unique offering, although it continues to divide opinion, even among winemakers.

 A land of diversity indeed!